 “We’ve had some significant wind events over the past couple of weeks.
 These winds have caused issues with debris burning around the state.
 It is important to be aware of the weather conditions, not only at the time of the burn, but also in the following days.
 We’ve had a couple of debris fires in Wallowa County that were pushed by wind and burned a larger area than the landowner was wanting, as well as causing other damages.” said Matt Howard, Wallowa Unit Forester.

 Debris burning is the number one human-cause of wildfire.
-Many of these fires take place before and after the normal fire season.
-ODF officials encourage landowners to heed caution and refer to the following checklist before burning:
+Many of these troublesome fires take place before and after the official fire season when landowners are not paying particularly close attention to daily and extended weather conditions.
+ODF officials encourage landowners to heed caution even when conditions seem to be conducive to burning, and refer to the following checklist before burning:

 http://bluemountainfireinfo.blogspot.com/ is your spot for current fire information in the Blue Mountains.

 To report a fire, call Blue Mountain Interagency Dispatch at (541)963-7171 or dial 9-1-1.